Our horses

 The History

 In the 19th century, Shetland ponies were widely used on farms, and also in coal mines.
 During the 20th century, their use has spread to leisure activities, especially for children, as they were made popular by the British Royal Family.
-Today they are generally used as mounts for young children, or used as a team in carriage driving.
+Today they are generally used as mounts for young children, or used as in teams for carriage driving.

 The Breed

-The Shetland is originally from the Scottish archipelago that bears its name, located between Scotland and Norway, in the middle of tthe North Sea.
+The Shetland is originally from the Scottish archipelago that bears its name, located between Scotland and Norway, in the middle of the North Sea.

-The first evidence of its presence on the Shetland Islands dates back to the Bronze Age, and there are several theories as to how the ponies ended up on these isolated islands.
-The most probable would be that of the horses of the Eurasian steppes would have arrived there during the ice age.
-It is even a theory that Spanish or Arab horses were stranded there after being shipwrecked during the great crusades.
+The first evidence ponies on the Shetland Islands dates back to the Bronze Age, and there are several theories as to how the ponies ended up on these isolated islands.
+The most probable is that the horses of the Eurasian Steppes could have arrived there during the ice age.
+There is also a theory that Spanish or Arab horses were stranded there after being shipwrecked during the Crusades.
 This would explain the presence of gray ponies on some islands.
 In addition, the Norwegian breeds of horses most certainly influenced the Shetland as we know it today, because during the Middle Ages there was already well established trade between Norway and the Shetland Islands.

-Its small size can be explained by the climate and the particularly hostile environment of these islands.
-The small size of these poines is due to the harsh conditions and poor food of their environment.
+Its small size can be explained by the climate and the particularly hostile environment found these islands.

 The Shetland is very endearing due to its small size.
 We have a herd of Shetland ponies at the Haras, and they are used for educational activities such as care, pony grooming, and pony rides with children and school groups.